andlabs/libui/CONTRIBUTING.md

 When breaking expressions into multiple lines, always break *after* an operator, such as `,` or `&&`.

+There should be a newline between a function's variables and a function's code.
+After that, you can place newlines to delimit different parts of a function, but don't go crazy.

 In the event you are unsure of something, refer to existing libui code for examples.
 I may wind up fixing minor details later anyway, so don't fret about getting minor details right the first time.

 ### Naming